MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/javascript/index.md

 ## Obtaining an access token
 Since this security check supports *remember me* functionality, it would be useful to check if the client is currently logged in, during the application startup.

-The MobileFirst Platform Foundation SDK provides the `obtainAccessToken` API to ask the server for a valid token:
+The MobileFirst Foundation SDK provides the `obtainAccessToken` API to ask the server for a valid token:

 ```js
 WLAuthorizationManager.obtainAccessToken(userLoginChallengeHandler.securityCheckName).then(